Skip to Content

 1. The Cricut Joy

 Here is the list of essentials, in my opinion, by type of project.
 Note that the essentials are the minimum.
-So if I list the Explore Air 2 as an essential, that doesn’t mean the Maker doesn’t do the job ?.
+So, if I list the Explore family as sufficient, that doesn’t mean the Maker won’t be sufficient.

 Paper / Cards

-Although the Cricut Joy allows you to make nice cards quickly, I still recommend the Explore for the reasons listed above.
+Although the Cricut Joy makes it possible to make pretty cards quickly, I still recommend the Joy Xtra or, even better, the Explore family for the reasons listed above.

 Here is the list of essentials: